Brief Research Description:

 - Greedy Algorithms for Joint Sparse Recovery (with Michael Cermak, David Hanle, and Yirong Jing), IEEE Transactions on Signal Processing, 62(7): 1694-1704, 2014. (preprint version with supplementary material)

-- Performance Comparisons for Greedy Algorithms in Compressed Sensing (with Jared Tanner), submitted March 2013, (preprint version)
+- Performance Comparisons of Greedy Algorithms in Compressed Sensing (with Jared Tanner), Numerical Linear Algebra with Applications, Wiley Early View, July 2014, (preprint version)

 - Toward Deterministic Compressed Sensing, Proceedings of the National Academy of Sciences, 110(4), Early Edition, January 2013,